Do you want to fit in… or stand out?

 Branding Strategies and Tips

 - Icons are used for many various things on the web; social media icon, web browser fav icon, etc. Pick an icon for your logo which can translate into a square shape.
 If your logo is text-based, use the most distinctive letter (usually the first letter of your brand) as your icon.
 Be sure it’s recognizable as well as stands on its own.

 - With brochures, keynote presentations, and web pages be sure to accentuate with complimentary graphic imagery.
 If your logo uses circles, then use a library of graphic images which use similar circles of the same color, opacity, stroke width, etc. Or, if your logo is text-based, then use graphic lines, or shapes depicting a supportive tone.
 Even a band of color fading from one to another can be your brand.

 - Be sure not to crowd your logo.
-Allow some breathing space around it, and when you give it to that awesome charity for the local walk, be sure to give them the logo with some padding around it so it stand out on t-shirts and mugs.
+Allow some breathing space around it, and when you give it to that awesome charity for the local walk, be sure to give them the logo with some padding around it so it stands out on t-shirts and mugs.

 - Choose your colors carefully.
 Primary colors are the commonly expected starting point.
 Research which colors your audience responds to and will most associate with your product.
 Blue is popular in most countries, yet can look melancholy for others.
 Red is a strong color and is used by many corporations, yet some associate it with anger or blood.
 Yellow is bright but does not print well over white.

 - Make it your own.
 Be sure that this logo is yours.
 Unique and unseen ever.
 If you are paying $50 for it online, I can guarantee you that you are not the only one with this design.
 You get what you pay for.
 If your logo is not worth that much, why do you think others will choose you over your competitors?
 Stand out in a crowd.
 Make it more of “I spy with my little eye” rather than “where’s Waldo”